Philippines says any South China Sea energy deal must be with Chinese company, not government

 Any potential deals between Manila and Beijing on energy exploration in the South China Sea should be agreed with a company and not the Chinese government, the Philippines' presidential spokesman said on Thursday.

-MANILA: Any potential deals between Manila and Beijing on energy exploration in the South China Sea should be agreed with a company and not the Chinese government, the Philippines' presidential spokesman said on Thursday.
+MANILA: Any potential deals between Manila and Beijing on energy exploration in the South China Sea should be agreed with a company and not the Chinese government, a senior Philippine official said on Thursday.

-"We might enter into an agreement with a Chinese-owned corporation, not the Chinese state itself," Harry Roque, the spokesman of President Rodrigo Duterte, told ANC news channel.
+"We might enter into an agreement with a Chinese-owned corporation, not the Chinese state itself," Harry Roque, the spokesman for President Rodrigo Duterte, told ANC news channel.

-The Philippines and China last month agreed to set up a special panel to work out how they can jointly explore oil and gas in part of the South China Sea that both sides lay claim without having to address the touchy issue of sovereignty.
+The two countries last month agreed to set up a special panel to work out how they can jointly explore offshore oil and gas in areas both sides claim, without needing to address the touchy issue of sovereignty.

 "We are not entering into a sovereign agreement for exploration.
 It will be an agreement, if we do, between two corporate entities," Roque said.

+Roque on Thursday stressed during a news briefing that the issue was about joint exploration and exploitation as a practical solution for the Philippines to access resources without conflicts over sovereignty.

+He said Duterte was using co-ownership as an analogy to try to simplify the issue.

-The Philippines suspended exploration in the Reed Bank in 2014 as it pursued international arbitration over territorial disputes with China.
+The Philippines suspended exploration in the Reed Bank in 2014 to pursue a legal challenge to China's territorial claims.

-In 2016, the Permanent Court of Arbitration in the Hague invalidated China's claim over most of the South China Sea, though Beijing refused to recognise the ruling, which spelled out the Philippines' sovereign rights to access offshore oil and gas fields, including the Reed Bank, within its 200 mile Exclusive Economic Zone.
+Included in a 2016 ruling by the Permanent Court of Arbitration in the Hague was a clarification of Manila's sovereign right to access offshore oil and gas fields, including the Reed Bank, within its 200 mile Exclusive Economic Zone.

 Negotiations are ongoing with a Chinese state-owned company, Roque said, declining to name the entity.